 Photography: Elisha and Todd | Event Planning: FUSE Weddings and Events | Hotel: The Little America Hotel | Ceremony: Holy Trinity Cathedral | Reception Venue: The Grand Hall at The Gateway | Hair/makeup: Jill Marie Makeup, Carissa Deppe | Ceremony Musicians: Flavia Cervino Wood (violinist), Michael Lucarelli (guitar) | Catering: Blended Table, Aristo’s, Theia Mercy’s Desserts | Greek Band: Oneiro | Surprise Musician: Otis Day | Dj: Mike Varanakis/DJ V | Gown: Berta | Cake: Carries Cakes

 Seeing two people so connected and in love is a truly beautiful thing.
-We could go on and on but you really ought to experience their day through the images below.
-Marie and Chase, we truly can’t thank you enough for having us so involved in capturing your day.
+We could go on and on but you really ought to experience their day for yourselves.
+Marie and Chase, we truly can’t thank you enough for having us.